 - Would reference like their comments held in confidence?

 - the professional merits of the applicant’s proposal, especially its significance and feasibility;

-- the depth of applicant’s knowledge in the professional area of the proposal;
+- the depth of the applicant’s knowledge in the professional area of the proposal;

 - the applicant’s research competence; and

-- the applicant’s personal traits, including the ability to work with colleague.
+- the applicant’s personal traits, including the ability to work with colleagues.

 Additional Instructions for Proposed Project Documentation

 - In the space provided for the project abstract, furnish a summary of the proposed project and its intended results.